 Puzzle Pieces Fitting for BVU Biology Major

-Natalie Brewer's position at American Natural Processors in Cherokee offers leadership opportunities and real-world experience, ideal complements to classroom and extracurricular activities at BVU.
+Natalie Brewer's position at American Natural Processors offers leadership opportunities and real-world experience, ideal complements to classroom and extracurricular activities.

 Natalie Brewer took a break from her summer internship to return to BVU to welcome a huge class of incoming freshman as a member of the Orientation Team.
 During introductions, Brewer, per the Orientation Team tradition, presented a gift to one new student.
 Brewer handed out a small puzzle, along with her explanation: “Because everyone’s story is unique, and BVU helps you along the way as you put the pieces together and discover your true identity.”